parthpranav2/Focura-Record/RECORD.md

 5/5/2025
 Parth
 -Firebase Authentication
--adding basic padding to all existing fragments and activities
+-Adding basic padding to all existing fragments and activities -Create account using firebase auth (using google acc as ref

 4/5/2025
 shrishti